Sponsored Link •

 A security manager is any class that descends from class

-Java, security managers are customizable.
-A security manager allows you
+in Java, security managers are customizable.
+A security manager

-to establish a custom security policy for an application.
+allows you to establish a custom security policy for an

-manager for permission to take any action before it does something that
+security manager for permission to take any action before it does

 Most of the activities that are regulated by a "check" method are listed below.
 The classes of the Java API check with the security manager before they: